 predictive text software or an automatic spelling and grammar check is disabled unless the candidate has been permitted a scribe or is using voice recognition technology (the script must have a scribe cover sheet attached), or the awarding body's specification permits the use of automatic spell checking.

+Computer reading (text to speech) software is not included unless the candidate has permission to use a computer reader.

 voice recognition technology is not included on word processors unless the candidate has permission to use a scribe or relevant software.

 word processors are not used on the candidate's behalf by a third party unless the candidate has permission to use a scribe.

+Word processors are provided to candidates who have established a normal way of working, unless an awarding body’s specification says otherwise.
+For example, where the curriculum is delivered electronically and the centre provides processors to all candidates.
+This also includes an electronic brailler or a tablet.

 Laptops, Tablets and Word Processors